This page will guide you through the process for escalating a student complaint.

 What happens after submission of your complaint application?

 - Once your application is submitted, you will receive a case number in an automated email confirming receipt of your complaint.

 - The escalated complaint will be referred by the University to a responsible officer who will determine the most appropriate way to proceed.
 This may include seeking to informally resolve the matter on your behalf, initiating a process of mediation, referring the matter to back to the area of the complaint if it has been escalated prematurely, or suggesting that the complaint should be investigated under the University’s grievance process.

 - Within 5 business days from the date of submission you will be contacted via email and advised of the course of action that has been determined.
 If the responsible officer considers the complaint is frivolous, or if no grounds or evidence have been provided to support it, the responsible officer will inform you

 - If the responsible officer seeks to resolve the matter on your behalf, the University will attempt to complete the process within 15 business days from the date of submission

 - If the responsible officer has determined that the case will proceed with mediation, the mediation will be conducted within 10 business days of the appointment of the responsible officer and the outcome of the mediation will be communicated to you within 5 business days of the mediation discussion

 The University collects and uses the information provided for the purposes of addressing students’ complaints and grievances.
 See the University’s privacy statement.
 The process also provides valuable information about student satisfaction to the Academic Registrar in relation to University facilities, teaching, student administration and support services.

 Begin the application

-If you have read the information on this page and you are ready to escalate your complaint, please select the link below.
+If you have read the information on this page and you are ready to escalate your complaint, please select the link to the online form below.
+Once your complaint is submitted through the online form, you will receive an email confirmation of the receipt of the complaint, with your case number and a link to the portal where you can track your case.